skyferthesly/logger_server/README.md

 Something as simple as having a "client" table with an id and name would suffice in allowing clients to store messages with its specific identifier.

+**User Administration**\
+The next iteration of the API should include endpoints for User Administration.
+The models already exist.

 **Filtering by Message Content**\
 Being able to filter by user_id or client_id would be a welcomed addition to this API's functionality.
 To achieve this, first we need to store